-Until the 1960s, District Six was a vibrant mixed-race area close to the city centre before its residents were forcibly removed by the apartheid government.
-Visiting this excellent museum gives visitors a chance to understand the experiences of the area's residents and the repercussions still being felt today.
+Until the 1960s, District Six was a vibrant mixed-race area close to the city centre, until its residents were forcibly removed by the apartheid government.
+Visiting this museum gives visitors a chance to understand the experiences of the area's residents and the repercussions still being felt today.

 Victoria & Alfred (V&A) Waterfront

 The Waterfront is popular with expats, locals and tourists for its variety and safe surrounds.
-A bustling harbour, rich with history, it is the city’s busiest shopping and restaurant centre.
-The Waterfront, as it's simply known to locals, is a vibrant and fun place suitable for both sunny days and winter weather.
+A bustling harbour rich with history, it is the city’s busiest shopping and restaurant centre and is a vibrant place suitable for both sunny days and winter weather.

-The Bo-Kaap is the historical Malay Quarter of the city,known for its brightly coloured houses and proud Muslim heritage.
+The Bo-Kaap is the historical Malay Quarter of the city, known for its brightly coloured houses and proud Muslim heritage.
 A colourful and resilient reminder of the multi-cultural heritage at the heart of Cape Town’s history, the area hosts a handful of restaurants serving local foods.
-It also houses the famous Noon Gun on Signal Hill, which has loudly been announcing for more than two centuries.
+It also houses the famous Noon Gun on Signal Hill, which has loudly been announcing midday for more than two centuries.

 Two Oceans Aquarium

-Based at the V&A Waterfront, the Two Oceans Aquarium houses over 3,000 sea animals from both the Atlantic and Indian Oceans.
+Based at the V&A Waterfront, the Two Oceans Aquarium houses a plethora of sea animals from both the Atlantic and Indian Oceans.
 Educational and hugely entertaining, it receives thousands of local and international visitors every year and is especially renowned for its predator exhibit.